 The sinus node is the heart’s natural pacemaker.
 This pacemaker sends out electrical impulses that spread out like a wave, forcing the top chamber to contract before the bottom chamber contracts.

 Before going further, I want to clarify that histamine is only part of the picture in heart rate regulation.
-I’m tying what could be going on with the spike protein and histamine, but other components are engaged in heart rate regulation.
-Central to life, the heart beat mechanism has many redundancies and multiple pathways involved in regulation.[ref – open source, good overview]
+Your heartbeat has many redundancies and multiple pathways involved in regulation.[ref – open source, good overview]

 All four histamine receptors are found in the heart, but the H2 and H1 receptors are the main receptors involved in contraction and heart rate.[ref]